wilima/django-wysiwyg-redactor/README.rst

 What's that
 -----------------

-*django-wysiwyg-redactor is a reusable application for Django, using .. _Redactor WYSIWYG editor: http://redactorjs.com/.*
+*django-wysiwyg-redactor* is a reusable application for Django, using `Redactor WYSIWYG editor <http://redactorjs.com/>`_

 Dependence
 -----------------